A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Incorporating Additional Identifying Assumptions

-In this section, we show how identifying assumptions introduced in Section \ref{sec:Additional-Identifying-Assumptio} can be easily translated into assumptions on the mapping defined in \eqref{eq:map}.
-This allows us to incorporate the additional assumptions in the formulation of the LP, so that one can obtain more informative bounds.
+In this section, we show how identifying assumptions introduced in Section \ref{subsec:Additional-Identifying-Assumptio} can be easily translated into assumptions on the mapping defined in \eqref{eq:map}.
+This allows us to incorporate the additional assumptions in the formulation of the LP, so that one does not need to manually derive analytical bounds every time she imposes a new assumption (and prove their sharpness).

 Before proceeding, we revisit Assumptions SEL, EX, and R in the context of the LP.
 First, we formally show that the existence and relevance of $W$ (as well as $Z$) embodied in Assumptions SEL, EX, and R can be a useful source in narrowing the bounds.